• Skip to primary navigation

 3. Add in melted butter.
 Gently, melt the butter in the microwave for about 15-30 seconds.
 Pour in the graham cracker mixture and thoroughly mix.

 4. Layer the pan.
 Scoop the mix into the prepared cake pan.
 Press firmly for a flat, even layer.
-TIP: Use a flat bottomed glass to make an even layer.
+TIP: Use a flat-bottomed glass to make an even layer.

-III.
-Cheesecake Layer
+No-Bake Cheesecake Layer

 1. Beat the cream cheese and sugar.
 In a medium mixing bowl, use a hand electric mixer and beat on medium speed the cream cheese and granulated sugar together until smooth and creamy.
 About 2-3 minutes.